Nickchapman3773/Uranium-Fever/README.md

 ## DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory use.
-If crashing frequently, REMOVE d3d9.dll and dxvk.conf from the root folder.
+If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever
+ > Stock Game > New Vegas folder.
 AMD users who REMOVE DXVK will need to downgrade their graphics card drivers to version 23.12.1.
 This can be accomplished by using the <a href="https://www.amd.com/en/support/kb/faq/gpu-601" onclick="window.open('https://www.amd.com/en/support/kb/faq/gpu-601', '_self');">AMD Cleanup Utility</a> and google searching `previous YOUR CARD MODEL drivers`.

 - MOST users will not have to follow these instructions.
 The most updated version of DXVK has already been pre-installed by default in Uranium Fever.
 Those with older graphics cards (no vulkan, or Intel iGPU) should follow these instructions if unable to launch the game:
 	- Intel iGPU users: